eterX/challenge/SoW.md

-# Turtlesim challenge - Statement of Work
+# TurtleSim challenge - Statement of Work

 ## Introduction

-The Client is looking for a contractor who can rovide a **tele-operated robot**, with a **web application**.
+The Client is looking for a contractor who can provide a **tele-operated robot**, with a **web application**.
 The Client has some technical skills which allows her to participate in an Agile development as the Product Owner, thusly is asking for a first iteration resulting in a Minimum Viable Product, as a trial.
 If the sprint meets her expectations, a **long term contract** will be signed to code the complete salable product from the ground up.

 The Contractor has the required expertise and is willing the participate